 Well done MSC UK team for pulling off an absolutely incredible event, that people will always remember.

 Cruise with Flavia onboard MSC Bellissima

-Now, who fancies joining me on a cruise onboard MSC Bellissima?
-I am hosting a small group (approx 20) on a 7 night Mediterranean cruise onboard MSC Bellissima.
-Suitable for first time cruisers, families with children, or solo travellers who would benefit from travelling within a larger group.
-The date is to be confirmed but will probably be 25th October 2019 sailing from Barcelona.
-Prices start at £799pp including flights from Gatwick.
-Children are around half of that price or less.
+Who fancies joining me on a cruise onboard MSC Bellissima?
+I am hosting a group on a 7 night Mediterranean cruise onboard MSC Bellissima.
+This cruise is suitable for first time cruisers, families with children, or solo travellers who would benefit from travelling within a larger group.
+The date is 25th October 2019 sailing from Barcelona.
+The group is being handled by Cruise Specialist Jane Cowley at Travel Counsellors, who’s contact details can be found here.